Xeseuses/toughtvoyager/content/posts/🛠 The Path of Disconnection.md

 - **Browser**: Brave or Firefox

-- **Search**: DuckDuckGo or Brave Search
+- **Search**: DuckDuckGo or Brave Search or even Kagi

 - **Email**: ProtonMail or Tutanota

 - **Messenger**: Signal or SimpleX

-#### 🧭 Begin the Journey Inward

-Start a journal (paper or digital), and ask:

-- What _feeds_ me?

-- What _drains_ me?

-- Where do I feel watched?

-- Where do I feel free?

-Let those questions guide your next steps.

----
+Each small change is a key.
+Each step gives you a bit of yourself back.

+You don’t need to do everything.
+Just do _something_ — and keep walking.

 ### ✨ A New Kind of Digital Life